chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types.markdown

 ## Configuration page

-Use the **Configuration** page to configure objects that a custom task can reference (such as Jira tasks or Jenkins tasks).
+Use the **Task configurations** page to configure objects that a custom task can reference (such as Jira tasks or Jenkins tasks).
 This page is accessible to users with Admin permissions.

+**Note:** Prior to XL Release 6.0.0, the page is called **Configuration**.

 The page shows the configuration types that are currently available and allows you to create instances of the types.